fluxninja/aperture/docs/content/references/configuration/policy.md

 <dt>dry_run</dt>
 <dd>

 (bool) Decides whether to run the load actuator in dry-run mode.
-Dry run mode ensure that no traffic gets dropped by this load actuator.
+Dry run mode ensures that no traffic gets dropped by this load actuator.
-Useful for evaluating Load Actuator without disrupting any real traffic.
+Useful for observing the behavior of Load Actuator without disrupting any real traffic.

 </dd>
 </dl>